Four Hand-Drawn Holiday Cards to Print and Color

 I love how the Dual Brush Pens 757 and 526 blend together perfectly to create a gorgeous range of purples.
 These mittens remind me of the hand-knitted ones my Mom used to make for me when I was a kiddo.
 Add a message with the Dual Brush Pens using the brush tip for the script lettering.
 Use the bullet tip of the Dual Brush Pens for fun printing with serifs.
 Download the four Hand-Drawn Holiday Cards FREE Printable files below ⇓

-Download FREE Printable Files to Water Color
+Download FREE Printable Files to Watercolor

-Click the link below to download the Four Hand-Drawn Holiday Card files.
+Click the link below to download the Four Hand Lettered Holiday Card files.
 There are two ways to use them.
 First, print directly on watercolor paper with a laser printer (dry toner-based).
 The lines will not bleed when water coloring the images.
 An inkjet printer has water-based ink that will bleed when color is added.
 Second, print on regular paper with an inkjet printer and trace cards onto watercolor paper with the MONO Twin Permanent Marker.

-Holiday Cards to Print and Color
+Four Hand-Drawn Holiday Cards to Print and Color

-I hope you have enjoyed these Four Hand-Drawn Holiday Cards that I have shared today.
+I hope you have enjoyed these Four Hand Lettered Holiday Cards that I have shared today.
 Be inspired to get out your Tombow supplies and watercolor!
 My only requirement is that you have FUN!
 No expectations, just do something out of the box and have a good time!
-As soon as the video of my Tombow Class with Artist & Craftsman is available, I’ll be sharing the link here!
+As soon as the video of my Tombow Class with Artist & Craftsman is available, I'll be sharing the link here!

 Get the kiddos involved and have a family coloring night.
 Just be creative and have a good time making family memories and having FUN!
 Put some last-minute Holiday Cards together to surprise your neighbors, teachers, and co-workers!
-Snail mail and happy mail is so fun to receive at any time of the year.
+Snail mail or happy mail is so fun to receive at any time of the year.

 If you enjoyed my Four Hand-Drawn Holiday Cards to Print and Color blog post then check out these other fabulous Christmas projects!
-To match the cards I also created Twelve FREE Printable Holiday Tags to Color that are perfect for gift-giving OR an Easy Christmas Truck Snow Globe a 15 Minute DIY click through to see what I used for the “snow”!
+To match the cards I also created Twelve FREE Printable Holiday Tags to Color that are perfect for gift-giving OR an Easy Christmas Truck Snow Globe a 15 Minute DIY click the link to see what I used for the “snow”!
 OR Free Hand-Drawn Christmas Coloring Pages of a Poinsettia Wreath and a Gingerbread House Snow Globe.
 Can you tell I love to draw and color!?!